stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 but it also takes away the possibility of compiling your code with GHCJS for example).

-This tutorial would be normally considered as rather “advanced”, because it has to do with various GHC trickery, but I think it's quite approachable for intermediate-beginner level Haskellers, because things it describes are to some extent isolated from other topics and so they can be mastered by any motivated individual.
+This tutorial would be normally considered rather “advanced”, because it has to do with various GHC trickery, but I think it's quite approachable for intermediate-beginner level Haskellers, because things it describes are to some extent isolated from other topics and so they can be mastered by any motivated individual.